 - 200 ml/ 8.5 fl.oz/ scant 1 cup heavy cream

 - 2 ripe bananas

 - fine sea salt and white pepper

 - rice to serve

-- Wash and dry the fish filets, cut them into bite-size pieces, place in a bowl, add the lemon juice, some salt and white pepper.
-Cover and place in the fridge, while you prepare the rest of the ingredients.
+- Wash and dry the fish filets, cut them into bite-size pieces, place in a bowl, add the lemon juice, some salt, and white pepper.
+Cover and refrigerate, while you prepare the rest of the ingredients.

 - Chop the onion and garlic cloves finely but keep them separated.
 Clean and chop the rhubarb into thin slices, about 1 cm/ 0.4 inch thick.
 Grate the turmeric finely.